 Unless provided otherwise in the Prohibited List and/or a revision, the Prohibited List and revisions shall go into effect under these Anti-Doping Rules three months after publication of the Prohibited List by WADA without requiring any further action by the FEI or its National Federations.
-As described in Article 4.2 of the Code, the FEI may request that WADA expand the Prohibited List for equestrian sport or certain disciplines within equestrian sport.
+As described in Article 4.2 All Athletes and other Persons shall be bound by the Prohibited List, and any revision thereto, from the date they go into effect, without further formality.
+It is the responsibility of all Athletes and other Persons to familiarise themselves with the most up-to-date version of the Code, the FEI may request that WADA expand the Prohibited List for equestrian sport or certain disciplines within equestrian sport.
 The FEI may also upon the recommendation of its Medical Committee request that WADA include additional substances or methods, which have the potential for abuse in equestrian sport, in the monitoring program described in Article 4.5 of the Code.
-As provided in the Code, WADA shall make the final decision on such requests by the FEI.
+As provided in the Code, WADA shall make the final decision on such requests by the FEI and all revisions thereto.